kenjitagawa/kenjitagawa/README.md

 - 🔭 I’m currently working on:
   - Automating Windows tasks with C#
   - Automating Linux/MacOS Tasks with C++
-  - Scripting with Powershell and BASH
+  - Scripting with Powershell, BASH and the one and only ** Python! **

 - 🌱 I’m currently learning:
   - Studying for my CCNA
   - Studying for Software Engineering classes
-  - React
+  - React.js

 - 👯 I’m looking to collaborate on:
   - Essentially, any project!